mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Katagiri**: *[unintelligible]* is still a different person from you, okay?

-**Another person**: You're just get used to it because *[unintelligible]*
+**Another person**: You're just used to it because *[unintelligible]*

 **Katagiri**: That's why I told you, well, open to everybody is not always good.
 Because you cannot say it in that way.
 Katagiri is a different teacher from others – it seems to be good, but it seems to be not good.
 I don't know, really, what to do.
 So, whatever you say: "okay."
 But I have to do.

 ##### 1:12:12

-**Question**: Can I ask a question about *[unintelligible]*.
+**Question**: Can I ask a question about *[unintelligible]*?
 Does that process happen in certain stages?

 **Katagiri**: No. No stages.
 Simultaneously happens.

 **Same person**: What does samadhi mean?

 **Katagiri**: Samadhi is one-pointedness.
 To take care of.
-Dogen Zenji says ... when you get one dharma, you penetrate it.
+Dogen Zenji says ...
+When you get one dharma, you penetrate it.
 When you encounter one practice, you practice it. *[unintelligible]*.
 That is samadhi.
 One-pointedness.

 ##### 1:13:17